turgu1/ESP-IDF-InkPlate/README.md

 - _swap...() definitions replaced with std::swap()
 - String replaced with std::string (No PROGMEM support required with the ESP32)

+### Wire class and multi-threading support

+A Wire class that mimics the equivalent Arduino class has been added to the library.

+Access control to the I2C interface has been added to allow for interrupt based devices access and multi-threading.
+In the library, all code sequences that require the use of I2C are calling class methods `Wire::enter()` and `Wire::leave()` to reserve and free the interface.

 ### defines.hpp

-The content is now at a bare minimum: DisplayMode enum class that defines both INKPLATE_1BIT and INKPLATE_3BIT modes.
-Also, BLACK and WHITE values for INKPLATE_1BIT mode.
+The content is now at a bare minimum: `DisplayMode` enum class that defines both `INKPLATE_1BIT` and `INKPLATE_3BIT` modes.
+Also, `BLACK` and `WHITE` color values for INKPLATE_1BIT mode.

 As the DisplayMode is an enum class, it is then required to access the values as follow: